Michael Pillsbury

-Michael Paul Pillsbury (born February 8, 1945) is an author, and former public official in the United States.
-He has been the Director of the Center on Chinese Strategy at the Hudson Institute in Washington, D.C. since 2014.
+Michael Paul Pillsbury (born February 8, 1945) is a foreign policy strategist, author, and former public official in the United States.
+He was appointed in December 2020 to be the chair of the Defense Policy Board at the U.S. Department of Defense.
+He is also a senior fellow for China strategy at The Heritage Foundation and has been director of the Center on Chinese Strategy at the Hudson Institute in Washington, D.C., since 2014.
 Before Hudson, he held various postings in the U.S. Department of Defense and U.S. Senate.
-He has been called a "China-hawk", and an "architect" of Trump's signature policy on China.
+He has been called a "China-hawk", and an "architect" of Trump's policy towards China.
+In 2018, he was described by Donald Trump as the leading authority on the country.